 - DHCP: Used for automation of network parameters.
-This service does not access any CSPs or other security relevant functionality. - Key Check: Obtain status information about a specific KEK or TEK via the KVL interface. - Reset Crypto Module: Toggle the Reset input or a transition from power off to power on state. - Initiate Self-Tests: Performs module self-tests comprised of cryptographic algorithms test and firmware test.
-Initiated by module reset or transition from power off state to power on state.

-- Invalidate Keys Via KVL: Invalidate KEKs and TEKs from the key database via the KVL interface. - Zeroize All Keys: Invalidate KEKs and TEKs and zeroizes KPK, ECDH private/public key pair, and IPSec Session keys via the Erase switch.
+This service does not access any CSPs or other security relevant functionality. - Reset Crypto Module: Toggle the Reset input or a transition from power off to power on state. - Initiate Self-Tests: Performs module self-tests comprised of cryptographic algorithms test and firmware test.
+Initiated by module reset or transition from power off state to power on state. - Zeroize All Keys: Invalidate KEKs and TEKs and zeroizes KPK, ECDH private/public key pair, and IPSec Session keys with Erase button.